iTwin/appui/docs/changehistory/NextVersion.md

 }
 ```

+Additionally, all `@internal` API exports are removed from the barrel file, since consumers should never use `@internal` APIs directly. [#1060](https://github.com/iTwin/appui/pull/1060)

+> [!CAUTION]
+> There is still a number of `@internal` APIs that are exported with their related public types like class methods, fields or namespace functions.
+These should never be used directly and are subject to change without notice.

-For all other cases, if the currently used API is not exported from the barrel file and there is no reasonable replacement, please [file an issue](https://github.com/iTwin/appui/issues/new/choose) and describe your use case.
+If the currently used API is not exported from the barrel file and there is no reasonable replacement, please [file an issue](https://github.com/iTwin/appui/issues/new/choose) and describe your use case.

-## Do not export `@internal` APIs

-Removed all `@internal` API exports from the barrel file.
-Consumers should not use `@internal` APIs directly. [#1060](https://github.com/iTwin/appui/pull/1060)

 ## Drop CommonJS modules